Our journey plan was to go through Ukraine and Crimea. Our reporter from Kiev: tales from the Maidan

 Do you believe the election of Yatseniuk is what the square wanted?

-Consider the love that Italians demonstrate to their political class and you have the perfect representation of what the Ukrainians thinks about them.
+Consider the love that Italians demonstrate to their political class and you have the perfect representation of what the Ukrainians think about them.
 And then, like us, I have never found anyone who spoke well of those of the opposition.
 They say that Klitschko is not that bad, because at least he honestly earned his money.
 All the others are unwanted at all, or because they are madcaps or because, Tymoshenko in the head, they put their hands in the cookie jar.

-Almost all the people who had taken to the streets in 2004, they felt betrayed and then didn’t came to the Maidan.
+Almost all the people who had taken to the streets in 2004, felt betrayed and then didn’t come to the Maidan.
 Others, however, have taken their place, and now everyone has, perhaps, another chance to build a normal country for their children, Yatsenyuk was an obvious choice, being the country into bankruptcy, but there’s just no trust in anyone anymore, and they need new people.

 This is why the Maidan didn’t demobilize: it remains there, to remind politicians that people should not die for their rights, but if that is really necessary they’re willing to do so.